20 Other Ways to Say “No Way” (With Examples)

 5. Use “I” statements: Frame your refusal in terms of your own needs or situation rather than criticizing the request.
 For example, “I need to focus on my current projects” rather than “Your request isn’t important enough.”

-See also 20 Other Ways to Say "Please Confirm Receipt of This Email" (With Examples)
+See also 20 Other Ways to Say "I Hope Everything Is Going Well" (With Examples)

 The Impact of Effective Refusals